alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p3-4-atas.md

 [Previous blog](skilled-worker-p3-2-atas) we talked about other sections in your ATAS application other than Proposed research section.
-ATAS blog is divided into four posts: [Part 3.1](skilled-worker-p3-1-atas) talks about ATAS and how to apply ATAS, [Part 3.2](skilled-worker-p3-2-atas) ATAS proposed research, [Part 3.3](skilled-worker-p3-3-atas) talks about rest of section in your ATAS application and Part 3.4 (this blog) talks about how long ATAS application takes to be approved.
+ATAS blog is divided into four posts: [Part 3.1](skilled-worker-p3-1-atas) talks about ATAS (Academic Technology Approval Scheme) and how to apply ATAS, [Part 3.2](skilled-worker-p3-2-atas) talks about proposed research section in your ATAS application , [Part 3.3](skilled-worker-p3-3-atas) talks about other section in your ATAS application and Part 3.4(this blog) talks about how long ATAS application takes to be approved.

 ### How long applications take